Skip to main content

 loading...

-And we additionally added configuration to provision PostgreSQL data source with SSL disabled, specific username, password, and URL.
+We have included a configuration to provision a PostgreSQL data source with SSL disabled, as well as a specific login, password, and URL pertaining to the database setup.

 provisioning/datasources/postgres.yaml